-But, cordless flossers are also recognised to be less powerful and more limited than their countertop rivals.
+But cordless flossers are also recognized to be less powerful and more limited than their countertop rivals.
 Enter Waterpik’s latest product: the Sidekick.

 Before we get into details, why is water flossing important?